Panakaduwa copper plate

 Panakaduwa copper plate is a Sri Lankan copper plate made at the request of King Vijayabahu I for a high-ranking general called Budalna (Sithnarubim Buddhanayake (Budalnavan), Dandanayake of Ruhuna).
-The main reason for this to be inscribed on the plate is the aid that was given by him to juvenile prince Kirthi (Vijayabahu I) and his family during his pre-regnal days from the Cholas.
-The king triumphed over the Chola ruler (he defeated the army led by Lokissara to secure his kingdom in Kacharagama (Katharagama, Magama)) and victoriously led his army to mainland India.
+The plate was made in gratitude for the aid that Budalna gave to juvenile prince Kirthi (Vijayabahu I) and his family during his pre-regnal days from the Cholas.
+The king had triumphed over the Chola ruler and secured his kingdom.
 It was apparently completed around 1082-83 in the 27th year of his reign.
+This copper plate can be considered as the world's oldest thank you note in the recorded history.

 Discovery

-It was found in a paddy field owned by a man living in Bogahadeniya, `called Suravirage Carolis Appohamy in February 1948.
+It was found in a paddy field owned by a farmer living in Bogahadeniya called Suravirage Carolis Appohamy in February 1948.
 While the man was razing the turf for a paddy field, he encountered something glittering under the soil.
 He picked it up and found a piece of the copper plate.
 He took that home.
 As time went on, his family contracted disease which in turn made the man believe that the copper plate was the cause.
 He then took it to Vanarathana Thero of the Urapola Siri Rathanajothi Pirivena.
 Knowing its significance, he informed the Archaeological Officer of Polonnaruwa, Sarath Wattala who in turn informed Prof. Senerath Paranavitana and procured it for him.
 Paranavitana translated and disclosed its meaning to Sri Lankan history.